ibis-project/talks/kdd-2024/ibis-tutorial-KDD2024.md

 # Descriptive Title

-We need a title here, in the past we had this options

-- Scipy and PyCon 2024: Intro to Ibis: blazing fast analytics with DuckDB, Polars, Snowflake, and more, from the comfort of your Python repl.
-- PyData NYC 2023: Ibis - Expressive analytics in Python at any scale

-I think we needs something more DS/ML/AI kind of thing.
-Here are some options I brainstormed with gpt and modified, but Im not convinced by anyone:

 - "Ibis: The Data Scientist's Powerhouse for Blazing-Fast Analytics and Machine Learning"
-- "Mastering Data Analytics and ML with Ibis: Speed, Simplicity, and Scale"
-- "Elevate Your Data Science Game with Ibis: Fast, Flexible, and Future-Proof"
-- "Ibis: Your Gateway to Expressive Analytics and Streamlined ML"

 # Abstract (300 words)

-I tried to adapt what we had for SciPy and PyCon, and include something on Streaming and ML.
-Keep in mind that streaming and ML will be a small part of this tutorial, per Ian's suggestion 20%, please make suggestions with this in mind.

-**(I believe we are at 270 words now)**

 Tabular data analysis, a staple in data science, often encounters scalability challenges with pandas.
 In response, modern analytical databases (like DuckDB)